mark200384/VLSI-PDA/README.md

 # VLSI-PDA

-The course in 111 semester 1
+The course "NTHU VLSI System Design and Implementation" in 111 semester 1